Tyrrrz/LtGt/Readme.md

 ## Features

 - Parse and render HTML5-compliant code
+- Traverse nodes using LINQ
-- Traverse object tree using convenient methods
+- Find elements using methods like `GetElementById()`, `GetElementsByTagName()`, etc
-- Convert HTML DOM to a Linq2Xml representation
+- Convert DOM to a Linq2Xml representation
 - Easily extensible with custom workflows
 - Targets .NET Framework 4.5+ and .NET Standard 1.0+